f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-private-cloud-edge/Baremetal-onprem/baremetal-onprem-deploy-demo-guide.rst

         .. figure:: Assets/virtual_site.jpg

-        - From F5 XC Console Homepage, click on Distributed apps.
+        - From F5 XC Console Homepage, click on Distributed Apps.
 Select Applications > Virtual k8s.
 Click on “Add Virtual K8s” to create a vK8s object.

         - In the Virtual Sites section, select Add item and then select a virtual site created above from the drop-down menu.